 2003 Maritime Alexandria: the Rise and Fall of an American Entrepot.
 Heritage Books, Inc.

 2019 Founders Park, A Biography.
 March 26, 2019.

 - Deed research

 Community Meetings and Public Outreach

-Regular updates: Alexandria Archaeological Commission (AAC)
+Regular updates are provided to the Alexandria Archaeological Commission (AAC)